7 Average Shipping Time Statistics For eCommerce Stores

 Marketers should emphasize delivery speed in promotional materials and consider it a key selling point rather than an afterthought.

 Recent data shows a significant improvement in eCommerce shipping times.
-Average delivery time decreased to 3.7 days in November 2024, marking a 27% improvement compared to November 2023.
+According to peak season performance data, average delivery times reached 3.7 days in November 2024, marking a 27% improvement compared to November 2023.

 This positive trend represents a 33% improvement from November 2022, demonstrating consistent progress in delivery efficiency over multiple years.

-The rapid ecommerce deliveries trend extends beyond just delivery windows.
+The improvements extend beyond just delivery windows.
 Average domestic transit times have decreased by 24% to 2.56 days, while first-attempt delivery success rates improved by 12.2% to 97%.

 Modern consumers have clear expectations about shipping times.
-According to a 2021 survey, more than 40 percent of US consumers expected their online purchases to arrive within two to three days.
+Data shows that more than 40 percent of US consumers expect their online purchases to arrive within two to three days.

 This expectation creates a standard that e-commerce businesses must meet to remain competitive.
 When orders take longer than expected, it affects customer satisfaction and loyalty.